 - Animal dander

 These allergens will trigger symptoms in the nose, throat, lungs, ears, sinuses and lining of the stomach or on the skin.
 The question here still remains — if these common causes have been around for thousands of years, then why have the allergy rates increased in recent history?
+And can essential oils for allergies help?

 One of the theories behind explaining the increase in allergies has to do with inflammation, the root of most diseases.
 The body responds in a certain way to an allergen because the immune system is in overdrive.
 When the body is already dealing with high inflammation, any allergen sets off an increased reaction.
 That means that when the body’s immune system is overworked and stressed, introducing an allergen sends the body into overreaction.